 Much of the shoreline on Bass lake is protected by native plant buffers (wooded, shrub and herbaceous).
 Natural shoreline occurred at 95% of the sites and covered 85% of the shore.
 Cover of natural shoreline has increased slightly from 74% in 1996.
-Wooded shoreline was dominant in 1996, but was surpassed by herbaceous plant growth in 1999-2006.
-Some of the increase in natural shoreline and especially herbaceous cover is due in part to the shoreline restoration projects on Bass Lake.
+Wooded shoreline was dominant in 1996, but was surpassed by herbaceous plant growth in Some of the increase in natural shoreline and especially herbaceous 1999-2006. cover is due in part to the shoreline restoration projects on Bass Lake.
 Some increase in herbaceous cover is due to lower water levels that have recently exposed bare soil on which herbaceous pioneer species have colonized.
+Preserving this natural shoreline is critical to maintaining water quality and wildlife habitat.
+Conversion of the natural shoreline to lawn, rip-rap or hard structures would result in significant loss of shoreline habitat loss for wildlife.
+The loss of natural shoreline would also destroy the buffer that infiltrates stormwater run-off to the lake.
+Run-off volume from developed lawn is approximately 10 times greater than run-off from natural wooded cover and more run-off events occurred at sites with lawn (Graczyk et. al. 2003).
+This increased run-off carries more nutrients to the lake.
+Nitrogen and phosphorus input was 10-100 times greater at developed lawn than wooded areas (Hunt et. al. 2006).